magknight/aviatorsDocs/docs/aircraftSettings.md

 This file contains the settings for the default livery.
 As with all livery settings included with the aicraft, it will be overwritten by the updater during each minor or major release.
 We don't reccomend changing settings in this file.

 ### globalSettings.json
 This file contains user settings, that are stored globally.
 This file won't be overwritten by the updater.
+Only settings that are defined below are able to be used by the settings system.
 #### Structure
 ```json
 {